librenms/librenms/doc/Extensions/Auto-Discovery.md

 # Discovered devices

 Newly discovered devices will be added to the `default_poller_group`, this value defaults to 0 if unset.
-When using distributed polling this value can be changed by setting `$config['default_poller_group`]` in config.php.
+When using distributed polling, this value can be changed locally by setting `$config['default_poller_group`]` in config.php or globally by using `lnms config:set`.